 Reasons Why Anaerobic Digestion is Worthwhile

-In place like England, a whole breed of biogas plants have been built to specifically process food waste, and they produce more energy for their size, than most biogas plants.
-That’s because food has a very high calorific content higher than all other waste and crop based feed-stocks.
+In places like England, a whole breed of biogas plants have been built to specifically process food waste, and they produce more energy for their size than most biogas plants.
+That’s because food has a very high calorific content higher than all other waste and crop-based feedstocks.

 • Diversion Opportunities – Most municipalities are investing in ways to divert materials from landfills.
 This is usually due to reduced landfill space and/or recycling goals.